Low-code designer > Custom forms > Form templates / Dynamic forms

 df4

 Click Save.
-Now, when filling out a new contract form, in the Contact field, the user will be able to indicate a contact person who he or she added to the system and whose address contains the city of London.
+Now, when filling out a new contract form, in the Contact field, the user will be able to indicate a contact person who they added to the system and whose address contains the city of London.

 Found a typo?
 Highlight the text, press ctrl + enter and notify us